• Skip to content

 Mission

 The Good Shepherd Scholarship has one mission, to ensure that Catholic education in the Diocese of Lincoln is available to any student, through financial assistance to families in need.
-In partnership with businesses, foundations and many benefactors, the Lincoln Diocese will continue their legacy of providing families with an excellent and affordable Catholic education for their children.
+In partnership with businesses, foundations and many benefactors, the Lincoln Diocese will continue its’ legacy of providing families with an excellent and affordable Catholic education for their children.

 Lincoln Diocese Education Office Mission